MetaMask/snaps/packages/examples/packages/invoke-snap/README.md

 }
 ```

-The other snaps in this example do not have any special permissions, as they are
+The other snap in this example does not have any special permissions, as it is
 not called from other snaps.

 ## Caveats